Skip to main content

 The waveform timeline shows the song sections + audio waveform, MIDI cues, and more.

-• Infinite Loop Preset (Pro feature): Would you like a song section to automatically loop until disabled, perhaps for a flexible song intro or outro?
+• Infinite Loop Preset (Premium feature): Would you like a song section to automatically loop until disabled, perhaps for a flexible song intro or outro?
 Tap the Loop icon in the top right of a song section to enable the Infinite Loop Preset, and when Playback reaches the section it will loop until the Infinite Loop button is pressed again.

 • The Tracks/Buses Mixer

-The toggleable bottom section of Playback that either shows the Track mixer, the Buses mixer, or the Pad Player.
+The toggle-able bottom section of Playback that either shows the Track mixer, the Buses mixer, or the Pad Player.

 What can you change in the Tracks/Buses mixer while in Setlist edit?